Chirag-ahir/SFC-Preparation/README.md

 Lead Assignment Rules are used to automatically assign lead records to a particular user or queue based on different conditions.

 What is campaign?<br>
+Campains are outbound marketing projects that we can manage, plan and track using marketing marketing intiatives.
 It is a collection of Leads and Contacts who have been introduced to specific advertising messages.

 What is Account?<br>
 Account is a standard object where we storing customer, prospect and partners data.
 Acccount contains data of leads and contacts.